 The devil is in the details!
 Our Group Client Director, Lena Cox, talks about the lessons she has learned about the importance of data protocol from working with big global brands like Coca-Cola.

 When it comes to data, we always want a strict protocol to ensure data quality.
-Because let's face it, it doesn't matter how great your analysis is—or how fancy the visualizations you share are—if the core underlying data isn't reliable and accurately reflecting the market.
+Because let's face it, it doesn't matter how great your analysis is—or how fancy the visualizations you share are—if the core underlying data isn't reliable and accurately reflect the market.
 At Infotools, we implement protocol and data quality for many of our clients and believe this step should be a "non-negotiable" for successful market research outputs.
-For clients who participate in things like global tracking programs across multiple markets, this approach is increasingly important for consistency.
+For clients who participate in things like global tracking programs across multiple markets, this approach is increasingly crucial for consistency.

 Over the last three decades, I've learned many lessons about how changes to survey methodology can impact data quality and the ability to uncover market trends.
-These lessons ring especially true when working with clients who own multiple brands, operate across borders and have many stakeholders along the research continuum.
-For example, Infotools works with the Coca-Cola Company, which owns more than 500 brands in more than 200 countries.
+These lessons ring especially true when working with clients who own multiple brands, operate across borders, and have many stakeholders along the research continuum.
+For example, Infotools works with The Coca-Cola Company, which owns more than 500 brands in more than 200 countries.
 Here are some tips based on our work with Coca-Cola and other clients:

 1. Involve data expertise in the early stages of complex research design implementation

-Clever survey design is even more difficult and complex when you're aiming for maximum participant engagement by ensuring ease of use and minimal time spent.
-Survey design is a vital piece, but data processing is just as important.
+Clever survey design is even more difficult and complicated when you're aiming for maximum participant engagement by ensuring ease of use and minimal time spent.
+Survey design is a vital piece, but data processing is just as necessary.
 Failing to account for complex scripts in the final processes can mean that the collected data doesn't translate into the final data output correctly.
 The impact of this can be substantial.

-To illustrate this, imagine building a pyramid representing brand equity (where the goal is to identify which brands have the strongest affinity with consumers – i.e. are the favorite/preferred in their category).
-For a brand with multiple sub-brands—let's say Grape Co. also owns Red Grape Co., Green Grape Co. and Vitamin Co.—it's easy to miss a step in your survey coding.
-Let me explain: If Question One is, "What is your favorite fruit brand?" and the survey participant answers, "Grape", your coding will list 'Grape Co.' as their favorite brand.
+To illustrate this, imagine building a pyramid representing brand equity (where the goal is to identify which brands have the strongest affinity with consumers – i.e., are the favorite/preferred in their category).
+For a brand with multiple sub-brands—let's say Grape Co. also owns Red Grape Co., Green Grape Co., and Vitamin Co.—it's easy to miss a step in your survey coding.
+Let me explain: If Question One is, "What is your favorite fruit brand?" and the survey participant answers, "Grape," your coding will list 'Grape Co.' as their favorite brand.
 However, what if the follow-up question is, "What type of Grape were you thinking of?" and they answer, "Vitamin Grape"?
 Have you coded the survey data to make sure 'Vitamin Grape Co.' is now listed as their favorite brand?
 It sounds like a small detail, but when you look at the big picture, failing to make this distinction could result in the conclusion that 'Grape Co.' is the favorite brand, when actually 'Vitamin Grape Co.' could be more accurate.